Philosophy (BA, DipHE and CertHE)

 - The initial registration fee is payable when you register with the University.
 The closing date for registrations is 30 November.

 - The examination fee is payable when you choose to enter an examination.
-Examinations take place in May or June each year and examination entries are accepted between 30 November and the examination entry closing date, 1 February.
+Examination entries are accepted from mid-December to the closing date of 1 February.
+Examinations take place in May or June each year.

-- The continuing registration fee is payable in the second and subsequent years of registration at the time when you confirm the courses that you will be registered for during that year.
-The continuing registration fee is effective between 1 March and 30 November.
+- The continuing registration fee is payable in the second and subsequent years of registration at the time when you complete the continuing registration task each year.
+The closing date for continuing registration is 1 November.

 How to pay